dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

   for that feed.

-For the case of a single-writer feed, not using multi-writer features, it is sufficient to write a single InflatedEntry message as the first entry in the hypercore feed, with `feeds` containing a single entry (a pointer to the current feed itself), and `contendFeed` optionally set to a pointer to a paired contend feed.
+For the case of a single-writer feed, not using multi-writer features, it is sufficient to write a single Entry message as the first entry in the hypercore feed, with `feeds` containing a single entry (a pointer to the current feed itself), and `contendFeed` optionally set to a pointer to a paired contend feed.

+If *either* `feeds` *or* `contentFeed` are definined in an entry, *both* fields must be defined, so the new message can be refered to via `inflated`.
+In this case the entry is refered to as an "inflated entry".

 ## Path Hashing